open-navigation/opennav_coverage/README.md

 # Nav2 Complete Coverage

 This package contains the Complete Coverage Task server utilizing the [Fields2Cover](https://github.com/Fields2Cover/Fields2Cover) complete coverage planning system which includes a great deal of options in headland, swath, route, and final path planning.
 You can find more information about Fields2Cover (F2C) in its [ReadTheDocs Documentation](https://fields2cover.github.io/index.html).
+It can accept both GPS and Cartesian coordinates.

 This capability was created by [Open Navigation LLC](https://www.opennav.org/) in partnership with [Bonsai Robotics](https://www.bonsairobotics.ai/).
 Bonsai Robotics funded the development of this work for their own product and has graciously allowed Open Navigation to open-source it for the community to leverage in their own systems.
 Please thank Bonsai Robotics for their commendable donation to the ROS community!